Understanding the data processing, storage, and retention policies of Microsoft Entra ID is critical to maintaining business continuity.

-Azure AD serves a single source of truth that affects regulatory compliance, data security, cost management, and user privacy.
+Entra ID serves a single source of truth that affects regulatory compliance, data security, cost management, and user privacy.
 As the single point of entry to a plethora of Microsoft services and applications, it helps make sure organizations stay within legal boundaries, fortifies data protection, optimizes resource usage, and respects user data rights.

 This article covers:

-Azure Active Directory (Azure AD) retains several types of data, each serving a specific purpose and playing a crucial role in the overall functioning and security of the system.
+Entra ID retains several types of data, each serving a specific purpose and playing a crucial role in the overall functioning and security of the system.
 These include:

-This refers to the data generated when a user signs into an application using Azure AD.
+This refers to the data generated when a user signs into an application using Entra ID.
 It includes information such as the user's ID, the application they signed into, the time of sign-in, the IP address from which the sign-in originated, and whether the sign-in was successful or not.
 This data is crucial for monitoring user activity, identifying potential security threats (like repeated failed sign-in attempts which could indicate a brute force attack), and troubleshooting issues related to user access.

 Example: